archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 - upstream patches where possible
 - run tests wherever possible
-- don't diminish the security or validity of a package (e.g. no checksum check, removing PGP signature verification), because an upstream release is broken or suddenly lacks a certain feature (e.g. PGP signature missing)
+- don't diminish the security or validity of a package (e.g. no checksum check, removing PGP signature verification) because an upstream release is broken or suddenly lacks a certain feature (e.g. PGP signature missing)
 - don't build implicitly in `package()`
 - use `/usr` instead of `/etc` where possible, e.g. `/usr/lib/systemd/system`
 - use .install files only for warnings, not for documentation
 - no need for provides=("$pkgname")
-- add non-internal shared libraries to `provides` (e.g. `package` provides `libpackagename.so` and `libsomeotherthing.so`), so they can be used by other packages directly (document `devtools`' `find-libprovides` and `find-libdeps` for this use-case)
+- add non-internal shared libraries to `provides` (e.g. `package` provides `libpackagename.so` and `libsomeotherthing.so`) so they can be used by other packages directly (document `devtools`' `find-libprovides` and `find-libdeps` for this use-case)
-- use `sysusers.d` and `tmpfiles.d`, instead of adding users or chowning files manually in .install and *never* delete users on uninstall (see this [TODO](https://www.archlinux.org/todo/usergroup-management/) for an example)
+- use `sysusers.d` and `tmpfiles.d` instead of adding users or chowning files manually in .install and *never* delete users on uninstall (see this [TODO](https://www.archlinux.org/todo/usergroup-management/) for an example)